atteo/Auto-Tempo/README.md

 The primary goal of this tool is to simplify the process of logging time in JIRA, especially when dealing with recurring tasks, specific project/account/component combinations, or when needing to log time based on Git commit history.
 It provides a text-based interface for managing worklogs, which can be version-controlled and easily edited.

+## Features

+*   **Text-Based Worklog Management**: Manage your JIRA worklogs in a simple `.jira` text file, which is easy to edit and can be committed to version control.
+*   **Template Generation**: The `generate` command creates a worklog template for any given month, pre-populated with all your working days as fetched from Tempo.
+*   **Automatic Worklogs**: Define recurring tasks (like daily scrums or weekly meetings) in your `config.toml`.
+These are automatically added to your monthly template, saving you repetitive data entry.
+The day-of-week scheduling is flexible, supporting ranges (`Mon-Fri`) and lists (`Monday, Wednesday`).
+*   **Keyword Shortcuts**: Create short keywords in `config.toml` for common tasks (e.g., `meeting`, `training`).
+Using a keyword in your worklog file automatically expands to the correct JIRA ticket, account, and component.
+*   **Project-Based Defaults**: Simplify your worklog entries by defining default `account` and `component` values for specific JIRA projects in your configuration.
+*   **Smart Validation**: Before applying, the script validates your worklog file to ensure that total non-overtime hours sum to 8 for each working day and that no time is logged on non-working days.
+*   **Idempotent Sync**: The `apply` command intelligently compares your local file with existing worklogs in JIRA for each day.
+It only performs updates (delete and add) if it detects a difference, and prompts for confirmation.
+*   **Overtime Logging**: Easily log overtime hours by prefixing the hours with a `+`.
+Overtime entries are exempt from the daily 8-hour validation.
+*   **Git Integration**: Use the `inspect` command to generate a draft worklog based on your Git commit history for a specific repository.

 ## Installation

 1.  **Clone the repository:**